 In the social sciences, "grounded theory" is known for being a theory that is the result of an inductive process from a corpus of data.
 It is the direct use of empirical data, without (many) theoretical preconceptions or knowledge.
 Youth policy cannot follow that path.
-However, in many cases - which was also underlined by the lack of information or communication about or between research and cross-sectoral youth policy designs and implementation - it seems that the tent is not yet put together and the performances have only started, anyway.
-The analysis of key documents demonstrated that the lack of conceptual and definition consensus about cross-sectoral working systems is, in practice, translated by a lack of organisation in the development of youth policy following this holistic approach.
+However, in many cases - which was also underlined by the lack of information or communication about or between research and cross-sectoral youth policy designs and implementation - it seems that the tent is not yet put together and the performances have only started, anyhow.
+The analysis of key documents has demonstrated that the lack of conceptual and definition consensus about cross-sectoral youth policy and underlying working systems is, in practice, translated by a lack of organisation in the development of youth policy following this holistic approach.
 In fact, beyond the problems of mere definitions, there are also problems of comparability and sustainability and of knowledge and research.
-But most of all, problems of balance between two counterproductive temptations: burocratisation and destandardisation.
-When taken to the extreme, the former will lead to interministerial groups to deal with each specific problem, multiplying and outsourcing the youth problems to "satellite" groups that usually do not have the right amount of power, resources, knowledge on the "big youth picture" and autonomy to completely tackle the issue.
-On the other hand, the latter when taken to the extreme would annihilate any changes of comparability, evaluation and sustainability.
-Youth programmes can and should be unstandardized (in the sense of flexible, adaptable to complex and accumulated disadvantages) but not Youth Policy.
+But most of all, problems of balance between two counterproductive temptations: bureaucratisation and destandardisation.
+When taken to the extreme, the former will lead to inter-ministerial groups to deal with each specific problem, multiplying and outsourcing the youth problems to "satellite" groups that usually do not have the right amount of power, resources, knowledge of the "big youth picture" and autonomy to completely tackle the issue.
+On the other hand, the latter, when taken to the extreme, would annihilate any changes of comparability, evaluation and sustainability.
+Youth programmes can and should be un-standardised (in the sense of being flexible, adaptable to complex and accumulated disadvantages) but not youth policy.
 The system of cross-sectoral youth policy should be clear, transparent, but also classifiable and sustainable.